 - heave (v.)

-Related to Old English habban "to hold, possess."
-Intransitive use by c.
-1200.
+Related to have (Old English habban "to hold, possess").
 Meaning "to throw" is from 1590s.
+Nautical meaning "haul or pull" in any direction is from 1620s.
+Intransitive use from early 14c. as "be raised or forced up;" 1610s as "rise and fall with alternate motion."
 Sense of "retch, make an effort to vomit" is first attested c.
 1600.
 Related: Heaved; heaving.
 Nautical heave-ho was a chant in lifting (c.
 1300, hevelow).

 - heave (n.)